 If you’re a national from a country in the EU, EEA or Switzerland, you are free to work in Germany without restriction.
 Everyone else can only work in Germany if their residence permit allows it.

 There is no separate work permit in Germany and the right to work – and to what extent you can work – will be detailed on your German residence permit that you apply for before you enter the country.
-To understand which permit you need to work in Germany, see our guide to German work visas and permits.

 Family reunification permits in Germany